FOREX-Euro weak near 3-week lows as ECB tries to tame strength

 The single currency hit a three-week low on Tuesday after ECB governing council member and Bundesbank chief Jens Weidmann said negative interest rates were an option to temper euro strength.
 He added that quantitative easing was not out of the question to combat deflation.

-The euro, which had reached a 2-1/2-year peak against the dollar in mid-March on fading expectations of more ECB easing, was trading just above those three-week lows on Wednesday.
+The euro, which had reached a 2-1/2-year peak against the dollar in mid-March on fading expectations of more ECB easing, was trading just above those three-week lows.

-The ECB holds a policy meeting next week but before that traders will await euro zone "flash" inflation data on Monday.
-Another drop in price pressures could bolster expectations that the ECB may have to act soon.

 Nevertheless, the fact that the Bundesbank was open to buying assets from banks to fight deflation marked an unprecedented softening of the German central bank's strict stance on quantitative easing.
 That was enough to keep investors away from the euro for now.